andrewthegr8/Romi-Cam/README.md

 ## Notes for Future Development

 The current code is organized around a working deployment, not a general-purpose library.
 The values in the Python helper, ESP32 firmware, and STM32 helper are tightly coupled to the deployed wiring, marker IDs, packet format, and calibration files.

-For substantial changes, especially changes to the packet format or marker pattern, update one device layer at a time and keep the current working deployment available as a reference.
+Deviations from the exact setup described here will likely require (potentailly extensive) code changes to get the system working again.